UnifierHQ/unifier-micro/README.md

   is now re-continued, but for now we'd like to use Novus)
 - [**Rapptz**](https://github.com/Rapptz) and [**discord.py**](https://github.com/Rapptz/discord.py) developers, for creating the
   discord.py library Novus is based on

+We also use the logging logger formatting code from discord.py, which is licensed under the MIT license.
+You can find more info in the `EXTERNAL_LICENSES.txt` file.

 ## Special thanks
 As the project founder and leader, I want to give my special thanks to: